prankush-tech/prankush-tech/README.md

 <div align="center">

-### Show some ❤️ by starring ⭐ some of the repositories!
+### Make sure to  Show some ❤️ on the repositories!